c3d/xl/doc/HANDBOOK_0-introduction.md

 Moving features to a library is a natural evolution for programming languages.
 Consider for example the case of text I/O operations.
-They used to be built-in the language in early languages such as BASIC's `PRINT` or Pascal's `WriteLn`, but they moved to the library in later languages such as C with `printf`.
+They used to be built-in for early languages such as BASIC's `PRINT` or Pascal's `WriteLn`, but they moved to the library in later languages such as C with `printf`.
 As a result, C has a much wider variety of I/O functions.
 The same observation can be made on text